 - Critical for videos featuring people

-Using the wrong IC-LoRA type—or none at all—leaves key aspects unconstrained and increases artifact likelihood.
+Using the wrong IC-LoRA type — or none at all — leaves key aspects unconstrained and increases artifact likelihood.
+Note that the "one IC-LoRA group at a time" guidance applies to the separate models.

 Prompting Strategy to Reduce Artifacts